What is it?

 - Apply 2 months before end of your 6 month grace period to allow for processing

 - If you cannot make payments while waiting for IBR to be processed you may request a deferment or forbearance.
 You will not be required to make any payments of principal.
 Interest will not accrue and will not be capitalized at the end of forbearance while waiting for IBR application to be processed by lender

 - Servicer requires recent signed IRS tax forms and/or release form from you so that the can request it from IRS

 - Affordable monthly payment (including $0)

-- Loan debt cancelled after 25 or 20 years of repayment
+- Loan debt canceled after 25 or 20 years of repayment

 - Generally payments will be less than 10% of income and even smaller for borrowers with low earnings.

 - Can not be "kicked out" of IBR based on income

 - IBR forgiveness option and Public Service Loan Forgiveness can save money.
 Lowest initial monthly payments.

 - Possible to exclude spouse's income if you file taxes separately